nbishdev/2d-conduction-heat-parallel/README.md

 ## Initial software
 Some software that performs the required simulation can be found [here](https://computing.llnl.gov/tutorials/mpi/samples/C/mpi_heat2D.c).<br>
 However, this software underperforms and our goal was to make it better.
-So, we wrote our own version, not based on the original one.
+So, we wrote our own version, from scratch.

 ## Software design and implementation